 This Tofu Stir Fry was originally published for Vegan Mofo in 2014.
 For the entire month of September, I went through the alphabet creating recipes that highlighted an ingredient for each letter.
 It was 26 recipes in 30 days.
 I have no idea how I managed that.

 This particular recipe was the second one I posted that month - B for Broccoli.
-It was a much-loved recipe prior and has continued to be a go-to vegetable stir fry recipe nearly 5 years later.
+Six years later it continues to be a go-to vegetable stir fry recipe.

 And I think you'll see why.
 This vegetable stir fry is awesome.
 It's made with Ginger Peanut Baked Tofu and sautéed broccoli and peppers, all covered in my Thai Peanut Sauce for a wholesome and delicious vegan and gluten-free meal.
 Better yet, it's made with just 10 ingredients.

 Let's take a closer look at my go-to tofu stir fry.

 I love a good tofu stir fry.
 They are easy to make, they are wildly versatile, and they are good for you.
 Stir fries are typically packed with veggies, protein, and healthy fats and are easily made vegan and gluten-free.
 It is a meal even the most novice of cooks can master and make 100% delicious!

 Here is everything you need.